 We’ve recreated the Chinook Scenic Byway signs in precise detail to match those used along this road to the present day.
 Every detail has been meticulously replicated, from the artwork, to the layout, to the font.
 Our replica of these signs is perfect for any collector of Oregon travel memorabilia, to complement a Northwestern interior-design theme, or for anyone who just wants to relive this beautiful drive.

 Our Chinook Scenic Byway signs are printed on 14-gauge steel circular blanks.
 You choose the size, from 12 inches up to 36 inches in diameter.
 For easy installation, all sizes include two pre-drilled mounting holes.
 This sign is non-reflective, perfect for indoor or outdoor display.
 Want a sign like this one, but just a little bit different?
-Perhaps in a different size, or reflective?
+Perhaps in a different size?
 Or some other detail changed?
 Contact Jake to customize this sign any way you please.